Moderation (statistics): One categorical and one continuous independent variable

 If the first independent variable is a categorical variable (e.g. gender) and the second is a continuous variable (e.g. scores on the Satisfaction With Life Scale (SWLS)), then b1 represents the difference in the dependent variable between males and females when life satisfaction is zero.
 However, a zero score on the Satisfaction With Life Scale is meaningless as the range of the score is from 7 to 35.
 This is where centering comes in.
 If we subtract the mean of the SWLS score for the sample from each participant's score, the mean of the resulting centered SWLS score is zero.
 When the analysis is run again, b1 now represents the difference between males and females at the mean level of the SWLS score of the sample.

 Cohen et al. (2003) recommended using the following to probe the simple effect of gender on the dependent variable (Y) at three levels of the continuous independent variable: high (one standard deviation above the mean), moderate (at the mean), and low (one standard deviation below the mean).
 If the scores of the continuous variable are not standardized, one can just calculate these three values by adding or subtracting one standard deviation of the original scores; if the scores of the continuous variable are standardized, one can calculate the three values as follows: high = the standardized score minus 1, moderate (mean = 0), low = the standardized score plus 1.
 Then one can explore the effects of gender on the dependent variable (Y) at high, moderate, and low levels of the SWLS score.
 As with two categorical independent variables, b2 represents the effect of the SWLS score on the dependent variable for females.
 By reverse coding the gender variable, one can get the effect of the SWLS score on the dependent variable for males.

 Coding in moderated regression

 When treating categorical variables such as ethnic groups and experimental treatments as independent variables in moderated regression, one needs to code the variables so that each code variable represents a specific setting of the categorical variable.
-There are three basic ways of coding: Dummy-variable coding, Effects coding, and Contrast coding.
+There are three basic ways of coding: dummy-variable coding, contrast coding and effects coding.
 Below is an introduction to these coding systems.